archiverjs/node-archiver/README.md

 Creates an Archiver instance based on the type (ie zip/tar) passed.
 Can be passed to `Archiver` for convenience.

+#### #registerFormat(format, module)

+Registers an archive format.
+Format modules will be further documented once a formal spec is in place.

 ### Instance Methods

 #### #append(input, data, callback(err))